krzachariassen/ZTDP/README.md

 ---

-## 🔐 Policy System
+## 🔐 Policy System & Event-Driven Architecture

-ZTDP now uses a single, graph-based policy model for all governance and enforcement.
-Policies are represented as nodes and attached to transitions in the graph.
-See [docs/policy-architecture.md](docs/policy-architecture.md) for details and usage examples.
+ZTDP features a comprehensive policy system that provides governance and compliance enforcement:

+- **Graph-Based Policies**: Policies are represented as first-class nodes in the graph, enabling dynamic and contextual policy enforcement
+- **Transition-Level Enforcement**: Policies are attached to specific transitions (edges) between nodes, providing fine-grained control
+- **Automated Policy Enforcement**: Policy checks are automatically enforced during all graph operations, including deployments and state transitions
+- **Event-Driven Compliance**: Every policy evaluation and enforcement action generates events for auditing and monitoring

+### Event System Architecture

+ZTDP's event-driven architecture provides real-time visibility and integration capabilities:

+- **Centralized Event Bus**: All platform operations emit structured events through a unified event system
+- **Graph Operation Events**: Node additions, updates, deletions, and edge changes generate events automatically
+- **Policy Events**: Policy checks, results, transition attempts, and approvals are all tracked as events
+- **Clean Architecture**: Event emitters are properly separated from business logic, enabling modular and testable code

+### Key Benefits

+- **Real-time Monitoring**: Track all platform operations as they happen
+- **Audit Trail**: Complete event history for compliance and debugging
+- **Integration Ready**: Events can be consumed by external systems for alerts, dashboards, and automation
+- **Policy Transparency**: All policy decisions are logged and auditable

+### Documentation

+- **[Documentation Index](docs/README.md)**: Comprehensive guide to all ZTDP documentation
+- **[System Architecture](docs/architecture.md)**: Comprehensive overview of ZTDP's architecture, components, and design principles
+- **[Policy System](docs/policy-architecture.md)**: Detailed documentation of the graph-based policy system and event-driven enforcement

+See [docs/policy-architecture.md](docs/policy-architecture.md) for detailed documentation and examples.

 ---